 However, there is still more research that needs to be done to fully understand the impact of gene editing and potential effects that it could have.
 Though highly precise, there is still around a one percent chance of off-target effects occurring.
 These are changes to other parts of the genome outside of the area targeted by CRISPR/Cas9.
 There is a lot of risks involved with changing human DNA and many questions that are still unanswered.
 Furthermore, many of these studies have been conducted on mice and results do not always correlate exactly to humans.

 But with more extensive testing and research, scientists may be able to find a safe way to treat or even cure diabetes through gene editing.
 Studies that exist so far hold potentially promising results.
 It is these types of cutting-edge, innovative approaches that could change the future of type 1 diabetes.
 The Diabetes Research Connection proudly supports early career scientists in pursuing novel research for type 1 diabetes.
-Learn more about current projects and how you can support these efforts by visiting http://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.